ddraig68k/hardware/README.md

 # Updated for KiCAD 6

-Design fiels have been updated for KiCAD 6.
+Design files have been updated for KiCAD 6.
 Access to the KiCAD 5 versions of the files can be found here: [hardware_kicad5](https://github.com/ddraig68k/hardware_kicad5).
 Any fixed to the designs will be made in both projects.

 # CAD files for Y Ddraig